-- If you submit work within 5 working days after the published submission date, you will obtain the minimum pass mark (40%) for that element of assessment. - Work submitted later than 5 working days after the published submission date will be awarded a mark of 0%. - Unauthorized late submission at resubmission will automatically be awarded a mark of 0%.
+- If you submit work within 7 calendar days after the published submission date, you will obtain the minimum pass mark (40%) for that element of assessment. - Work submitted later than 7 calendar days after the published submission date will be awarded a mark of 0%. - Unauthorized late submission at resubmission will automatically be awarded a mark of 0%.